CUTLER-H2020/DataCrawlers/README.md

 ## Project Structure

+#### Crawlers

-The crawlers are grouped according to the type of data crawled:
+The crawlers are grouped in different folders according to the type of data crawled:

 * [Economic](Economic/) contains crawlers and other software related to economic data as well as instructions to run those
 * [Environmental](Environmental/) contains crawlers and other software related to environmental data  as well as instructions to run those
 * [Social](Social/) contains crawlers and other software related to social data  as well as instructions to run those

 Crawlers have been implemented using different programming languages (R, python, javascript, java).
 Crawlers are used to inject data either to a Hadoop Distributed File System ([HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html)) or [ElasticSearch](https://www.elastic.co/).
 However, most of the crawlers can also be used as stand-alone.
-You can find more specific documentation under the different folders.
+You can find more specific documentation under the different folders listed above.

+#### Deployment in Hadoop:

-General information on the deployment in Hadoop:
+General information on the deployment in Hadoop can be found in the following folder

 * [HadoopDeployment](HadoopDeployment/): scripts, configuration files and instructions related to data injestion into/from Hadoop HDFS